 Here is another useful tip: Tomato plants will grow roots on their stalks, so it’s best to plant them deep in the soil.
 Dig a trench and place the stem sideways and bend up gently.
 Pinch off the lower leaves and cover the stem with soil till you reach the next cluster of leaves.
 The new roots give the plant greater access to water and help make it healthier.

 Did you know that a mulch layer helps plants?
 It preserves water (tomatoes enjoy their water!) and prevents soil-borne disease spores from splashing on plants.
-There are several excellent mulches from which to choose, such as shredded pine bark, straw, shredded leaves, grass clippings, composted leaves, or even a thick layer of paper.
+There are several excellent mulches from which to choose, such as shredded pine barkA bark is the outermost layer of the stem and root of woody plants.
+Such plants includ trees and shrubes.
+The bark peels tapidly from trees and is made of wood., straw, shredded leaves, grass clippings, composted leaves, or even a thick layer of paper.
 Strangely enough, red plastic mulch has been shown to improve fruiting by 12 to 20 percent.

 5. Remove the Lower Leaves